syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Layout-Options.md

 ---
 layout: post
 title: Layout alignment of the WPF Step ProgressBar control | Syncfusion
-description: Learn about layout options of the Syncfusion WPF Step ProgressBar (SfStepProgressBar) control and more details.
+description: Learn about the layout options of the Syncfusion WPF Step ProgressBar (SfStepProgressBar) control and more details.
 platform: WPF
 control: Step ProgressBar
 documentation: ug
 ---

 # Layout Customization
-You can customize the layout of the Step progressbar in the following ways.
+You can customize the layout of the Step progress bar in the following ways.

 ## ItemsStretch
 Represents how the item size is increased to fill the unused space.
 The default value of [ItemsStretch](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.SfStepProgressBar.html#Syncfusion_UI_Xaml_ProgressBar_SfStepProgressBar_ItemsStretch) property is `None`.

-### Types
+### Types:
 * None
 * Fill

 ### None
-The step view items retains its natural size.You can change the spacing between the adjacent step view items using the [ItemSpacing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.SfStepProgressBar.html#Syncfusion_UI_Xaml_ProgressBar_SfStepProgressBar_ItemSpacing) property.
+The step view items retain their its natural size.
+You can change the spacing between the adjacent step view items using the [ItemSpacing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.SfStepProgressBar.html#Syncfusion_UI_Xaml_ProgressBar_SfStepProgressBar_ItemSpacing) property.
 The default value of this property is 80.

-N> The single step size is calculated using ItemSpacing and MarkerWidth or MarkerHeight based on Orientation.
-The ItemSpacing applies between the current step view item and previous step view item.
+N> The single step size is calculated using the ItemSpacing and MarkerWidth or MarkerHeight based on the Orientation.
+The ItemSpacing applies between the current step view item and the previous step view item.

 {% tabs %}
 {% highlight XAML %}